-Now that you’ve read up on some LinkedIn basics like how to set up a LinkedIn profile, and how to make connections on LinkedIn, you may be ready to explore some of the more unique aspects of LinkedIn.com such as LinkedIn “Pulse.”
+Now that you’ve read up on some LinkedIn basics like how to set up a LinkedIn profile, you may be ready to explore some of the more unique aspects of LinkedIn.com such as LinkedIn “Pulse.”
 However, when LinkedIn updated its interface at the start of 2017, it stopped offering LinkedIn Pulse as a separate feature of LinkedIn, and now integrates it into your homepage newsfeed.
 In this article, we’ll explain what LinkedIn Pulse is, and help you make the most of it, so you can enrich your experience using LinkedIn.

 LinkedIn Pulse is a collection of articles providing analysis of and insight into today's global political, social, legal, and economic issues.
 Many are written by notable public figures in business, government, and philanthropy, and are designed to help you find success and enrichment in business, and in your life.